slub/kitodo-production-docker/kitodo/README.md

 ##### Git

 Archive with specified commit / branch and source url will be downloaded.
-Futhermore builder triggers maven to build sources, creates database using temporary database and migrate database using flyway migration steps.
+Furthermore builder triggers maven to build sources, creates database using temporary database and migrate database using flyway migration steps.

 The variables of the Git Builder can be found in the `.env` file with the prefix `APP_BUILDER_GIT_`.